Meng87/UniTrack/README.md

 ```

 # Running the multi-object detection model
 Run the model on a directory of videos to detect 'person' (class 0).
-Place videos Assumes output directory ```results``` has been created beforehand.
+Assumes output directory ```results``` has been created beforehand.
 ```
 python demo/mot_demo.py --path ./video_dir --classes 0 --save_result --output-root ./results
 ```